TripatjotSingh19/constructors-and-destructors-in-CPP/README.md

             6. In the main() function

-            Create object st1 using the parameterized constructor with values "Tanmay" and 19
+            Create object st1 using the parameterized constructor with values "Tripatjot" and 19

             Call st1.display() to show original values